This is a suggested one-week travel itinerary to explore Nepal's Kathmandu Valley.

 If you've got few more days then consider visiting Pokhra to enjoy stunning scenery and adventure sports.

-Best Time To Visit Kathmandu (Nepal)
+Best Time To Visit Kathmandu Valley (Nepal)

 The best time to visit Nepal is between October and December when the skies are a clear and the views are spectacular.
-Fall/autumn and spring are the most popular times to visit for hikers, climbers and mountaineers.
+Fall and spring are the most popular times to visit for hikers, climbers and mountaineers.

 Kathmandu Valley Top Experiences